-We have a large team of inheritance tax planning solicitors working under five partners who specialise in Wills and Estate planning.
+We have a large and experienced team of inheritance tax planning solicitors, working under five partners, who specialise in Wills and Estate planning.
+We provide expert advice nationally via our offices in London, Watford, Bristol and Birmingham.

 sharing a property (with a person other than a spouse)